metabase/metabase/docs/developers-guide.md

 ### Overview

-The Metabase application has two basic compnents:
+The Metabase application has two basic components:

 1. a backend written in Clojure which contains a REST API as well as all the relevant code for talking to databases and processing queries.
 2. a frontend written as a Javascript single-page application which provides the web UI.